A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 7.3 Paternity Leave

-You are entitled to a paternity leave of up to (two) calendar weeks of which you should apply seven days beforehand.
+You are entitled to a paternity leave of up to two calendar weeks, which you should apply for seven days beforehand.

 This contract can be terminated:

-By either party given a prior 30 working days written notice failure to which a compensation equivalent to a month’s salary will be awarded.
+by either party giving a prior 30 working days written notice of failure, to which compensation equivalent to a month’s salary will be awarded.

-By the Employer on account of redundancy/retrenchment as per the law.
+The employer on account of redundancy or retrenchment as per the law.

-Any alterations or amendment to this contract shall be duly communicated in writing taking into consideration both the employer’s and employee’s views.
+Any alterations or amendments to this contract shall be duly communicated in writing, taking into consideration both the employer’s and employee’s views.

 Veronica Vee